AltaCal Bird Alliance’s Snow Goose Festival of the Pacific Flyway

 and on Zoom

-Or join Zoom using Meeting ID: 922 795 8804
+Meeting ID 922 795 8804

 Board of Directors Meetings are held on the second Wednesday of each month.
-Contact Altacal President Ken Sobon for time and location.
+Contact AltaCal President Ken Sobon for time and location.

 30